As with all jobs that are worth doing right, preparation is the key in painting.

 Remove any efflorescence (the white powder sometimes present on masonry) or loose matter from the brickwork with a wire brush or power washer.
 Once the source of dampness has been identified and removed and the mould and mildew has been cleaned away, it is important that the area is left for at least a week.

-Check for any reappearance of mould before painting.
+Check for any reappearance of mould before painting the house walls.

 If your home has damp walls or maybe peeling paint then why not contact the team for a free home appraisal on 0800 970 4928